 BIOL360Immunology and Human Health with Lab Introduction to basic principles of the mammalian immune system, including recognition of pathogens, mechanisms of pathogen clearance, the regulation of immune cells, and the evolution of immunity.
 We will explore current topics in immunology and human health, including personalized medicine, the rise of autoimmune diseases, and the cost of health care.
 Labs will cover both experimental infection models (e.g. nematodes) and molecular techniques in immunology (e.g. nucleic acid analysis).
 Prerequisite: BIOL-246 All course prerequisites must be met with a minimum grade of C-.

-BIOL488Topics in Biology: the Symbiotic Habit A comprehensive overview of current symbiosis research literature, focusing on animal-microbe relationships and with special emphasis on the human microbiome.
+BIOL488Topics in Biology: The Symbiotic Habit A comprehensive overview of current symbiosis research literature, focusing on animal-microbe relationships and with special emphasis on the human microbiome.
 This course will highlight both model- and non model-based approaches for understanding topics ranging from molecular biology to ecology and symbiotic relationships.
-Students will be responsible for reading primary literature and participating in discussion, oral presentations, and concise scientific writing.Prerequisite: BIOL-112,BIOL-123,BIOL-224, and BIOL246 All course prerequisites must be met with a minimum grade of C-.
+Students will be responsible for reading primary literature and participating in discussion, oral presentations, and concise scientific writing.Prerequisite: BIOL-224 and BIOL-246.
+All course prerequisites must be met with a minimum grade of C-.

 BIOL489Topics in Biology: Chemical Ecology Chemical ecology uses an evolutionary framework to understand the origin, function and significance of the chemistry underlying biological interactions.
 Through lectures, reading, discussion, student presentations and hands-on exercises we will explore how a diversity of life forms synthesize, use and respond to naturally-produced chemicals at the molecular through ecosystem level.
-Topics will be investigated from both basic and applied perspectives and include chemical ecology of defense, aggregation, feeding, mating, social interactions and deceit.Prerequisite: Must have previously taken BIOL-112, BIOL-123, BIOL-224, and BIOL-246; All course prerequisites must be met with a minimum grade of C-
+Topics will be investigated from both basic and applied perspectives and include chemical ecology of defense, aggregation, feeding, mating, social interactions and deceit.Prerequisite: BIOL-224 and BIOL-246.
+All course prerequisites must be met with a minimum grade of C-

 BIOL490SSenior Seminar (Full Year) Participation in a seminar involving teaching and research in the literature and consideration of current biological questions; preparation for SIP research through literature search and critical discussion of pertinent papers; preparation and defense of completed thesis based upon SIP research.
-(Spring component of full-year course.)Prerequisite: Take BIOL-490F and BIOL-490W and Seniors Only
+(Spring component of full-year course.)Prerequisite: Biology Major, Senior Standing, and take BIOL-490F and BIOL-490W.

 BIOL490WSenior Seminar (Full Year) Participation in a seminar involving teaching and research in the literature and consideration of current biological questions; preparation for SIP research through literature search and critical discussion of pertinent papers; preparation and defense of completed thesis based upon SIP research.
-(Winter component of full-year course.)Prerequisite: Take BIOL-490F and Senior Standing
+(Winter component of full-year course.)Prerequisite: Biology Major, Senior Standing, and take BIOL-490F

-BIOL593Senior Individualized Project Each program or department sets its own requirements for Senior Individualized Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
-See the Kalamazoo Curriculum -> Curriculum Details and Policies section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.
+BIOL593Senior Integrated Project Each program or department sets its own requirements for Senior Integrated Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
+See the Kalamazoo Curriculum -> Senior Integrated Project section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.